Next Generation Advanced Transceiver Technologies for 6G and Beyond: New Form: Antenna Transceiver Design

 \subsubsection{Future Directions}

 Several issues related to HMIMO are worthy of future investigation.
-First, the feasibility of HMIMO hardware architectures proposed in existing works such as LWA still needs to be verified in practice accounting for various hardware imperfections.
+First, the feasibility of HMIMO hardware architectures such as LWA proposed in existing works still needs to be verified in practice accounting for various hardware imperfections.
 For example, the EM fields radiated by HMIMO antennas generally have reverse effects on the reference waves, which may introduce substantial distortion for holographic imaging and degraded performance for holographic communications.
-In addition, although mutual coupling has been studied for HMIMO systems (see, e.g., \cite{Williams_2022}), there still lacks a comprehensive study for characterizing all important factors such as antenna spacing and array configurations and investigating the fundamental capacity limits in HMIMO systems.
-Moreover, for large-aperture HMIMO, it is of paramount importance to design efficient beamforming schemes for striking a balance between complexity and performance.
+In addition, although mutual coupling has been studied for HMIMO systems (see, e.g., \cite{Williams_2022}), a comprehensive study for characterizing all important factors such as antenna spacing and array configurations and investigating the fundamental capacity limits in HMIMO systems is still lacking.
+Moreover, for large-aperture HMIMO, it is of paramount importance to design efficient beamforming schemes that strike a balance between complexity and performance.